na-na-hi/renget/archive/vpmdcloverpb.md

 > Despite all this he's trying to do what he can to make his situation better, taking guild life one day at a time

 ###Nida/Pochi
-Pochi
-Male Poochyena, Naive/Relaxed
-He is young and carefree, which often leads to him being easily tricked.
-He is looking for a place to belong, as his family doesn't care for him.
-Gets lost easily, and has a poor sense of direction.
-He has a great sense of smell, sometimes to his dismay.
-Loves singing.
-He has an enemy in common with Nidorina, the Rabid Gang He thinks he is weak, so avoids fights and confrontation as much as possible.
-It's common to see him teaching songs to Nida, which he thinks is a good bonding exercise.

-Nida
+>Nida
-Female Nidorina, Gentle/Calm
+>Female Nidorina, Gentle/Calm
-She tends to take stuff without asking.
+>She tends to take stuff without asking.
-She is lazy and tends to procrastinate a lot.
+>She is lazy and tends to procrastinate a lot.
-Has been spending the last couple of years in Jail, after being caught in the middle of a heist.
+>Has been spending the last couple of years in Jail, after being caught in the middle of a heist.
-She can be a lot more proactive if the prospect of money is involved.
+>She can be a lot more proactive if the prospect of money is involved.
-Even though she was part of the Rabid Gang for as long as she remembers, she has no attachment to them, as she was merely a tool for the criminals.
+>Even though she was part of the Rabid Gang for as long as she remembers, she has no attachment to them, as she was merely a tool for the criminals.
-Loves sleeping and eating.
+>Loves sleeping and eating.
-Currently in conflict with her old Gang, as she was doublecrossed for her part of the money.
+>Currently in conflict with her old Gang, as she was doublecrossed for her part of the money.
-She can keep her cool when in dangerous situations, thanks to living on the run for so long.
+>She can keep her cool when in dangerous situations, thanks to living on the run for so long.
-She can be seen with her spikes retracted when accompanied by Pochi, as she feels safe around him.
+>She can be seen with her spikes retracted when accompanied by Pochi, as she feels safe around him.

+>Pochi
+>Male Poochyena, Naive/Relaxed
+>He is young and carefree, which often leads to him being easily tricked.
+>He is looking for a place to belong, as his family doesn't care for him.
+>Gets lost easily, and has a poor sense of direction.
+>He has a great sense of smell, sometimes to his dismay.
+>Loves singing.
+>He has an enemy in common with Nidorina, the Rabid Gang
+>He thinks he is weak, so avoids fights and confrontation as much as possible.
+>It's common to see him teaching songs to Nida, which he thinks is a good bonding exercise.

 ###Topa
-Age 22
+>Age 22
-Male
+>Male
-Born 3/24
+>Born 3/24
-Native mon
+>Native mon
-Timid Nature
+>Timid Nature
-Parents: George (marowak, male) Dinece (sableye, female,)
+>Parents: George (marowak, male) Dinece (sableye, female,)

--Hates going into dungeons more than 2-3 floors.
+>-Hates going into dungeons more than 2-3 floors.
 He was dragged into one when younger by a gang of digletts and was saved by his dad.
--Father taught him all he knows about rocks and got advice from a beedrill on how to start a business.
+>-Father taught him all he knows about rocks and got advice from a beedrill on how to start a business.
--Will stone anyone who talks shit on his shop or his way of living.
+>-Will stone anyone who talks shit on his shop or his way of living.
--Usually kinda nervous but can become more confident when talking about rocks and his shop.
+>-Usually kinda nervous but can become more confident when talking about rocks and his shop.

 ###Cheesecake/Apple
 >Cheesecake, Wooper (M), Relaxed
 > The glue and heart of Team Gumbo, Cheesecake is a happy-go-lucky little guy who is always up for some fun.
 He may be a little naive at times, but he's as sweet as his namesake and always willing to help.
+>Despite growing up pretty much an outcast in his family due to his odd coloring, he never let that bring him down and struck out on his own as soon as he was able.
 > - Loves sweet treats.
 > - **Held Item:** Lucky Ribbon (worn as a scarf)
 > - **Special Identifier:** Skin is a patchy combination of normal and shiny Wooper coloration.

 >Apple, Politoed (F), Timid
 > Apple is a nervous gal with a Southern accent who often worries over her smaller teammate.
 Though she is soft-spoken, she is protective of Cheesecake and almost sees him as a little brother.
 This is the original reason she decided to form Team Gumbo with him, to keep him safe.
+> Apparently lost her memory, but she doesn't seem to think she's a human.
+Remembers living in an area made of swamps and overgrown forests, and being raised in a culture equivalent to cajuns in the human world, but not much else.
 > - Holds the team's item bag
 > - **Held Item:** Pecha Scarf
 > - **Special Identifier:** Has freckles across her face (cheeks, nose, under eyes) and on her knees and elbows.